usaid-cs/yesterday-i-learned/random.md

 1. Even when [pretending to play the piano](http://steponerehab.com/how-you-can-rewire-your-brain/), the group had motor skills improve despite not having played the piano.
 This shows the brain's mental training has the ability to change the physical properties of itself.
 1. "To draw a bow like an Olympian, draw to the eye, and then down to keep natural shoulder rolling motion." - just tried it, doesn't work.
 1. The whole ["HJKL keys are on the home row!!!!
 BETTER!!@@@"](https://blog.petrzemek.net/2016/04/06/things-about-vim-i-wish-i-knew-earlier/) argument only applies to vim users who do not use a mouse.
-1. The French Flag was actually entirely white [at some point](https://en.wikipedia.org/wiki/Bourbon_Restoration).
+1. The French Flag was entirely white [at some point](https://en.wikipedia.org/wiki/Bourbon_Restoration).
 1. [All states in the US are divided into counties, with two exceptions: Louisiana, which consists of parishes, and Alaska, which uses boroughs.](https://www.reddit.com/r/todayilearned/comments/5amvuf/til_all_states_in_the_us_are_divided_into/)
 1. Centripetal force is the force acting on the center.
 Centrifugal force is the force acting outward on the flying object.
 1. Creatine, to quote the Internet: "Holy shit, they're not wrong.
 Basically the majority of days are fine, no effects, then all of a sudden I will have a day where I am basically pissing out of my ass."